seanpor/phoslam/README.md

 Will print out the results as a single row data.frame without confidence intervals for model parameters.

 # Bootstrapping for confidence intervals
 If you also have a high-frequency dataset for the flow, Qhi (again cubic metres per second), you can now bootstrap...
 N=50 is enough for the mean, but you'll need at least N=2000 for a reasonable estimate of the 2.5%ile and 97.5%ile quantiles.
-Obviously the values of the 95%ile range will be highly suspect if you use an N of as little as 50!
+Obviously the values of the 95%ile range will be highly suspect if you use an N of as low as 50.
 Bootstrapping with a low frequency dataset is technically possible but similarly, the fewer resamples you have the less robust your quantiles are.
 Dataframe named d1 is the high frequency Q dataset while d2 is the low frequency Q and P dataset.
 ```
 kdf <- boot.params(d2$Q, d2$P, d1$Q, N=2000) # warning this might take quite some time!
 ```